BrettBlox/jonah/content/page-content/about.md

 ---
 Hello!
 I'm Jonah and I have absolutely no idea what I should or could share about myself!
 I'm a mother and a lover, a student and a writer, a healer, a feeler, a thinker and a seeker.
 I'm a pretty humdrum human being.
 Your garden-variety dandelion.
 But, there's so much about me that I'm still trying to figure out.
 So much that's buried so deep, that I might not even know it exists.
 So much to do, so much to learn.

 So came the fruition of this project.
 Writing as vessel for self-discovery.
 Spilling my words onto paper as form of therapy.
 Taking my muddled mixed-up thoughts and putting them together like a jigsaw puzzle.
 Translating all that I learn in my textbooks into something digestible.
 Hoping that in sharing my writing openly I might find some clarity as to how I've come to be and where I might be able to take myself.
 A journey in appreciation for the workings of the mind.
-A celebration of all the things that A catalyst for connection and creation and community.
+A catalyst for connection and creation and community.
+My story.

 And, although I still battle with the thoughts that tell me I don't deserve to take up this space - I'm here and I'm in it and I'm taking the risk.